 The world is changing quickly and countries and cultures are increasingly interconnected.
 Students who graduate today will work in environments that involve communication with people all around the globe.
-To be prepared for this global environment, students need to acquire understanding of other cultures through multicultural study, language proficiency development and experience abroad.
-The international studies major combines these elements with study of an academic major to provide students with the best preparation available to live, work and participate in a global environment.
+To be prepared for this global environment, students need to acquire an understanding of other cultures through multicultural study, language proficiency development and experience abroad.
+The international studies major combines these elements with the study of an academic major to provide students with the best preparation available to live, work and participate in a global environment.

 The international studies program is offered concurrently with a student's primary major.
 It provides students with the opportunity to internationalize their major by combining special requirements to obtain the international studies major as a complement to their academic field of study.
-Students complete 27 credits of course work including an integrative senior project, demonstrate proficiency in a foreign language and participate in an experience abroad to graduate with a major in international studies.
+Students complete 27 credits of course work including an integrative senior project and demonstrate proficiency in a foreign language and participate in an experience abroad to graduate with a major in international studies.

 In addition to the courses required for their primary major, students seeking the international studies major are required to take courses that have an international focus.
 In addition to the required 15 credit core, nine credits of electives also are required and will be chosen with the help of the student's advisor.
 An integrative senior project that ties international study to the primary degree completes the degree.

 Knowledge of a foreign language is an important part of the program of study.
-At North Dakota State University, students can study French, German, Arabic and Spanish.
-Additional language study is available through the Tri-College University in languages such as Norwegian, Russian, Japanese and Chinese.
+At North Dakota State University, students can study French, German and Spanish.
+Additional language study is available through the Tri-College University in languages such as Norwegian, Japanese and Chinese.
 Foreign language proficiency equivalent to completion of two years of college language study is required.
 This requirement can be met either through appropriate course work or through a testing procedure in the Department of Modern Languages.

 In order to be eligible to participate in the international studies major, students must have sophomore standing with a minimum cumulative grade point average of 2.5.
 Eligible students also must have initiated advanced-level course work in their academic major and completed one year of college foreign language study.